Skip to content

 Pro Bono Ontario connects volunteer lawyers with Ontarians who can’t afford a lawyer.
 Their Legal Advice Hotline provides up to 30 minutes of legal assistance on civil matters excluding family and criminal law.
 Their Workplace Sexual Harassment Hotline provides free legal assistance.
 They also run a Supreme Court Pro Bono program which provides help with applications for leave to appeal to the Supreme Court.

-The Human Rights Legal Support Centre offers human rights legal services to individuals throughout Ontario having experienced discrimination contrary to Ontario’s Human Rights Code.
-They also run the Sexual Harassment and Assault Resource Exchange (SHARE) program, which provides free, confidential legal information to workers having experienced sexual harassment or assault at work.
+The Human Rights Legal Support Centre offers human rights legal services to individuals throughout Ontario who have experienced discrimination contrary to Ontario’s Human Rights Code.
+They provide advice over the phone, assist with filing human rights applications, and represent applicants at various stages of the process at the Human Rights Tribunal of Ontario (HRTO).

 The ARCH Disability Law Centre provides free confidential legal advice to persons with disabilities across Ontario on certain disability-related areas of the law through their Summary Advice and Referral Service.